At a back-to-school night what seems like eons ago, my oldest daughter’s science teacher explained his trademark assignment.

 Every nine weeks, the fifth-grade students would be required to read a magazine article, something science-related and timely, to help them see science in action.
 It could be about any topic our kids were interested in, genetics, climate change, health research.

 And that’s where he lost me.
 My mind wandered to a TIME article I had just read about the adverse health effects suffered by workers at Ground Zero in New York City.
-Before I knew it, I was thinking about the morning of September 11, 2001.
+Before I knew it, I was transported back to the morning of September 11, 2001…

 The girls were playing in the family room, my husband was working in our home office, and I was unloading the dishwasher when the phone rang.